VLSIDA/OpenRAM/CONTRIBUTING.md

 This document will let you know our preferred methodology for including your contributions.

-If you are unsure about a contribution, please email our development list at openram-dev-group@ucsc.edu.
+If you are unsure about a contribution, please [post an issue on the GitHub](https://github.com/VLSIDA/OpenRAM/issues).
 We are happy to give insights into the best way to implement a change to ensure your contribution will be accepted and help other OpenRAM users.